-Before I returned to school for a gruesome fall semester (it’s only been a week, and I’m already ready for Christmas 2020; I’m a sophomore with a bad case of senioritis), I went to Cincinnati with one of my favorite humans ever– Maria.
+Before I returned to school for a gruesome fall semester (it’s only been a week, and I’m already ready for May 2021; I’m a sophomore with a bad case of senioritis), I went to Cincinnati with one of my favorite humans ever– Maria.

 I had the time of my life, and I can’t wait for the next road trip we take together.
 For now, I’ll reminisce on the time we went to Cincinnati, Ohio for less than forty-eight hours.

 I’m not going to go in order of everywhere we went, but I’ll tell you everywhere we went (make sense?
 If you can’t tell, I’m kind of bad at wording stuff).
 To start off, we slept in an art gallery (not illegally).
 Our choice of overnight sleep was Pique, which is an art gallery that doubles as an Airbnb.
 Not only was the art gallery really cool (I really appreciated that it was by someone local), but I had one of the best nights of sleep of my life there.
 Also, the owners were incredibly hospitable, which is always a bonus; I especially loved the snacks they provided and how they provided several pamphlets for exploring and eating in Cincinnati.

 On the way there, I was recovering from a semi-traumatic occurrence, so I looked a hot mess walking in; I kept going to the bathroom to put myself back together.
 My inner excitement wasn’t shown on the outside if that makes sense.
 However, I was super excited about the museum, even though the size of it was kind of overwhelming; I was not expecting it to be that big.
 There were tons of galleries with art pieces from different historical eras.